 Do you really love Tonya Harding?
 You’re just being ironic about that, right?

 I am probably incapable of irony, and yes, I really do love Tonya Harding.
 I grew up in Oregon, and as an Oregonian I feel it’s my duty to defend her against all her critics (I’m not alone in this).
 However, it does go deeper than that.
 I love Tonya for two reasons: (1.)
 Because she’s actually an amazing skater, something everyone has managed to forget—to wit, she was the first American woman (and the second woman ever) to land a triple axel in competition, and (2.)
-Because she is and always has been her unvarnished self, something few people are in this world.
 In a sport where balletic grace and traditional femininity were and are considered necessary, she was a tireless dynamo who succeeded because of physical power and stamina rather than a dancer’s sensibility, something few other skaters ever had the bravery—or the strength—to do.